 Students can play WhichWord?
 Sentences with a similes word list to learn how these figures of speech are used in practice.
 A Sentence Writing Practice activity would then allow students to try their hand at using each example of figurative language in a sentence.
 The MatchIt Definitions learning game will help students learn the definitions of the figures of speech.
-VocabularySpellingCity also recognizes the importance of student collaboration, and has created fun printable activities that students can work on together.
+VocabularySpellingCity also recognizes the importance of student collaboration, and has created fun printable figurative language worksheets and activities that students can work on together.

 Types of Figurative Language: